 - In order to vote absentee by traveling board, complete the Application for Absentee Ballot (ABS-Traveling Board) found below and mail or fax to the Election Office by noon, May 2, 2016.

 - You can also vote absentee in person beginning April 5, 2016 at locations designated by your county's election board (commonly referred to as "Early Voting").
 See listing on this website.

 - A link for detailed information and the application for Military and Oversees voting is available below.

-October 26, 2015: Deadline for absentee-by-mail applications to be received for the 2015 Municipal General Election
+April 25, 2016: Deadline for absentee-by-mail applications to be received for the 2016 Primary Election

 General Information on Absentee Ballots